Lusito/box2d.ts/packages/core/docs/loose-ends.md

 stability.

 ## Debug Drawing
-You can implement the b2DebugDraw class to get detailed drawing of the physics world.
+You can implement the b2Draw interface to get detailed drawing of the physics world.
 Here are the available entities:
 - shape outlines
 - joint connectivity